-A well typed question with brief introduction which familiarizes the respondent to fill the questions posed by the researcher was given to relevant people with request to answer the questions.
-The questions were simple to answer but helped the researcher know the performance of learners in the Primary schools in Mulala division, Nzaui district.
+Well typed questions with brief introduction which familiarizes the respondent to fill the questions posed by the researcher was given to relevant people with request to answer the questions.
+The questions are simple to answer but helped us know the performance of learners in the primary schools in Gucha district, Nyacheki division, Riontweka zone, Kenya.